Medford Rogues (collegiate wood bat baseball): History

-2013
+2013 West Coast League

 The Rogues were founded in 2012 by Consolidated Sports Holdings International, Inc, based in Scottsdale, Arizona.
 The chief investor was Bill Yuill, chairman and C.E.O. of The Monarch Corporation of Medicine Hat, Alberta.
 The president was Gary Gelinas.
 The first general manager was Chuck Heeman, former G.M. of fellow West Coast League franchise the Klamath Falls Gems.
 The Rogues replaced the now-defunct Southern Oregon Riverdawgs, who played at Harry & David Field previously.

-2014
+2014 West Coast League

 The Medford Rogues went 26–28 in their 2nd season of WCL play.
 They missed the play-offs by 5 games behind the wild card leader.
 Yuto Kata played as a support batter by sacrifice bunting 19 times and setting the WCL record for the most sacrifice bunts by any one batter in one season.
 Also, Spencer Smith got hit by pitch 18 times setting the record for the most times hit by the pitch by any batter.
 The Rogues put 41,490 people in the seats in 32 home openings with 1,297 a night.